Do you want to customize your WooCommerce checkout page?

-Your customers will use the payment method that’s most convenient for them.
+Your customers can then use the payment method that’s most convenient for them.

 For more details, see our list of the best WooCommerce payment gateways for WordPress.

 We hope this article helped you customize the WooCommerce checkout page easily.
-You may also want to see our expert picks of the best WooCommerce hosting, and our list of the best WooCommerce plugins for your store.
+You may also want to see our guide on how to create an email newsletter, and our list of the best WooCommerce plugins for your store.